Muhammad Nour Elkhairy01.jpg

 Muhammad Nour ElKhairy is a Palestinian filmmaker, film programmer, researcher and educator from Jordan, currently based in Tio'tia:ke (Montréal).
 ElKhairy holds a BA in Communication Studies and Humanities, and an MFA in Studio Arts: Film Production at Concordia University.

-My practice performs an autopsy on political images, tracing how storytelling, media, and moving image culture have been used both as tools of colonial power and as potential sites of resistance.
+His practice performs an autopsy on political images, tracing how storytelling, media, and moving image culture have been used both as tools of colonial power and as potential sites of resistance.
 Here, form is not merely a vessel for content but an active field of struggle.

 His work has been presented internationally at festivals and galleries including Moma PS1, Berwick Film & Media Arts Festival, Kaunas IFF, Toronto Palestine Film Festival, Go Short - Nijmegen, Dazibao, The Plumb, Oeil de Poisson, Plein Sud and the Cinematheque Quebecoise.